 Prior Learning Assessment (PLA) is the process of earning college credit for college-level learning acquired outside of the traditional college classroom, such as work, professional training, volunteering, and other life experiences.

 The PLA program at Friends University is based on the standards established by the Council for Adult and Experiential Learning (CAEL).

 PLA Credit Options

-- Prior Learning Portfolio Assessment: Students may demonstrate what skills and competencies they have learned from their training (including coursework completed at a non-regionally accredited college), work, volunteer and life experiences that are equivalent to course and/or college outcomes offered at Friends University in a prior learning portfolio.
+- Prior Learning Portfolio Assessment: Students may demonstrate the skills and competencies they have learned from their training (including coursework completed at a non-regionally accredited college), work, volunteer, and life experiences that are equivalent to course and/or college outcomes offered at Friends University in a prior learning portfolio.
 A prior learning portfolio is a compilation of written evidence that supports a student’s prior and experiential learning accomplishments in a specific subject area.

 - Non-Collegiate: College credit is recognized for certain types of non-collegiate training programs (i.e. Center for Financial Training) and U.S. Military service where college credit recommendations have been established by the American Council on Education (ACE) and/or the National College Credit Recommendation Service (NCCRS).